The following demonstrates how to create your first Visual

 1) Copy "PEGRPAPI.H" and "PEGRP32F.LIB" from the C:\ProEssentials8\VC directory to where the [MyFirst] project

-if using Standard or Lite versions,
+if using Standard version,

 the [Project / Add Exiting Item...] menu

 to add "PEGRPAPI.H" and "PEGRP32F.LIB" to the [MyFirst"